apache/beam/sdks/python/apache_beam/yaml/yaml_mapping.md

 Of course one may want to do transformations beyond just dropping and renaming fields.
 Beam YAML has the ability to inline simple UDFs.
 This requires a language specification.
-For example
+For example, we can provide a Python expression referencing the input fields

 ```
 - type: MapToFields